-Peeples is a married mom of 3 always looking for a new place to visit cheaply!
+Peeples is a married mom of 3, plus an amazing bonus, always looking for a new place to visit cheaply!

 What Is There to Do at River Forks?

 River Forks is one of my favorite recreation areas on Lake Hartwell after just one visit!
 My family, consisting of myself, my husband, and our three children, went for the very first time on July 6th, 2014.

 There are 3 designated swimming areas, 3 playgrounds, more than enough picnic tables with grills, multiple covered shelters that are reservable, a two lane boat ramp, courtesy dock, bathrooms, almost unlimited bank fishing areas, and a designated hunting area.